Reformation

 Our Concern

-Providing double to the older son assured that the most stable and conscious son would care for the land.
+Providing double to the older son ensured that the most stable and conscious son would care for the land.
 This was his responsibility.
-Back then the homestead, the ranch or farm or vineyard was how the property be cared for.
-As the oldest son, he would early on learn responsibility for all the other siblings.
+Back then, the homestead, the ranch, farm, or vineyard was how the property was cared for.
+As the oldest son, he would learn responsibility for all the other siblings early on.
 God, I believe, was concerned that the family be wisely provided for.
-Today's worldHe was especially concerned for widows who had no other means of support.
-This law saw to it that his former wife would be cared for.

 Our object in this message is first to help you see this connection between the blessings of life and God's presence, but also to show you how this specifically works out in our passage.
 God's presence is preserved and His blessing is secured by living in a way that honors Him.
 We need to obey Him.